pablodecm/phd_thesis/src/105_chapter_5.md

 trees, to separate signal from background, in a analogous manner to what was described in [Section @sec:sig_vs_bkg].

+The statistical inference in this analysis is based on constructing a binned likelihood of the expected distribution of the classifier output for events originated from signal and background processes in comparison with the observed data, which also accounts for the effect of nuisance parameters as discussed in
+[Section @sec:synthetic_likelihood].
+While both the SM and the various BSM signal models can be modelled using simulated observations, the main background of the analysis, multi-jet QCD production, is hard to model by simulation.
+Thus a data-driven background estimation method, described in detail in [Section @sec:bkg_est], is used both for training the probabilistic classifier and for modelling the background contribution in the binned likelihood.

+After including the effect of the relevant sources of systematic uncertainty, which are listed in [Section @sec:syst_unc], expected and observed upper limits are obtained for the $\textrm{pp} \rightarrow \textrm{HH}\rightarrow
+\textrm{b}\bar{\textrm{b}}\textrm{b}\bar{\textrm{b}}$ cross section for each of the benchmarks listed in \autoref{table:benchmarks}, as well as for the SM HH production process.
+The results, which are contained in [Section @sec:results], are include the upper limit on the mentioned cross section a function of the Higgs self-coupling factor parameter
+$\kappa_\lambda$ when $\kappa_\textrm{t}=1$ and the other EFT parameters are null.
+While the analysis could be redone for any arbitrary EFT point by recomputing the limits for the particular model, the results can also be more easily reinterpreted by assuming the limit obtained for the closest benchmark.

 ## Trigger and Datasets {#sec:online_and_datasets}

+The experimental data considered in this analysis was collected by the CMS detector in 2016 from proton-proton collisions at centre-of-mass energy $\sqrt{s} = 13\ \textrm{TeV}$.
+The total integrated luminosity at the CMS interaction point corresponding to the certified set of datasets used in this analysis is $35.9\ \textrm{fb}^{-1}$, i.e. including only a the subset of data corresponding to periods when the relevant detecting systems were running regularly and no problematic anomalies were discovered.

+Because the rates for the main background processes of this analysis are expected to be much higher than those of the signal, an efficient online trigger selection is essential for maximising the sensitivity of the analysis.

 ## Event Selection {#sec:event_selection}